runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 Aspects of the serial art movement can be traced back to the 1930's, but it came into the publics eye during the 1960's with the emergence of artists like Karl Gerstner and Sol Lewitt.
 Central to the works of the serial artists is the concept of creating art through algorithms, although the computer was still not a tool of the artist.

-For Lewitt, the real art piece was the algorithm, not the final product.
+Sol Lewitt is probably the best known serial artist.
+He's interesting to us because of his focus on the system behind the visual arts.For Lewitt, the real art piece was the algorithm, not the final product.

 <blockquote data-slideshow="self">
 The system is the work of art; the visual work of art is the proof of the system - Sol Lewitt